 Instructions

-• Remove the chicken from the refrigerator 30 minutes before cooking to bring it to room temperature (temperatura ng silid).
-Heat a heavy-bottom pan over medium-high heat (350°F/175°C).
-Drain the chicken from the marinade, reserving the liquid if desired for basting (pandilig).
+- Take the chicken out of the refrigerator 30 minutes before cooking.
+Heat a large pan over medium-high heat (350°F/175°C).
+Drain the chicken from the marinade.

 Tips from Lola’s Kitchen